rajacsp/rajacsp.github.io/docs/about-deepak-sood/meetups-talks-sessions.md

 This webinar is presented by UnsaidTalks in collaboration with Coding Ninjas, Chitkara University

-Meet and Learn from Deepak Sood: A seasoned engineer with 8+ years of experience in AI & data engineering.
-Deepak has a proven track record of enhancing system efficiency and leading multi-disciplinary teams.
+Meet and Learn from Raja CSP: A seasoned engineer with 8+ years of experience in AI & data engineering.
+CSP has a proven track record of enhancing system efficiency and leading multi-disciplinary teams.

 Gain Insights into Gen AI: Discover the essentials of Generative AI, including its applications and opportunities for freshers.